Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creating a script that displays 10 newest files
+Create a script that takes a list of words